 Remember your patient was once your father or mother who nursed and raised you to be what you are currently.

-It will be a challenging situation if you forget the former relationship you had with your aging parent – individual pride, and ego of your parent.
+It will be a challenging situation if you forget the former relationships you had with your aging parent; individual pride, and ego of your parent.

 Remember the blood pressure of an elderly person could go up due to maltreatment or disrespect from his son or daughter.

-Would it not be best for families to plan together how to take care of their aging parents?
+Because of the enormity of the burden of caring for elderly parents, it would be best for families to plan together how to take care of their aging parents?

 When this is the case, all the children and relatives of the elderly parents meet and decide who plays what role in the caring of the parent.

-This will include assigning who makes some vital decisions like financial and end of life decisions.
+This will include assigning who makes some vital decisions like financial and end of life.
 Some times it happens this way in some families but in many cases, it does not.

 Just imagine being called and told by your aging parent that all was not well at home?
 Many will rush home to assess what was going on.
 But only to discover that the parent she left a while ago needed help and could not be left alone.

-Depending on the health conditions of the elderly, taking care of him/her can be very involving, requiring performing due diligence in all the aspects of the caring.
+Depending on the health conditions of the elderly, as stated earlier, taking care of him/her can be very involving, requiring performing due diligence in all the aspects of the caring.